 The signalling transport for XXAP at the A-IoT RAN node is SCTP/IP.
 Other options of signalling transport for XXAP at the A-IoT RAN node (e.g., HTTP/2/TLS/TCP) were discussed, but will not be pursued.

-Editor’s Note 3: The A-IoT CN may include AMF and A-IoT related functions which is up to SA2 decision.
+In Topology 1, A-IoT CN may include AMF and A-IoT related functions (AIoTF), may include A-IoT related functions (AIoTF) only.

 In Topology 1, an A-IoT RAN node may serve one or more readers.

 The A-IoT RAN node should enable the coordination of the usage of the A-IoT radio resources among readers.